tamarillo/weather/readme.md

 Helper classes for [OpenWeatherMap](http://openweathermap.org/API).

-This package was once part of the DengoCMS Framework.
+This package was once part of the Dengo Framework.
 Now it's available on the [Tamarillo projects](https://github.com/tamarillo).

 ###Examples